31daylee/Nextjs-tutorial/README.md

 - Preventing layout shift automatically when images are loading
 - Resizing images to avoid shipping large images to devices with a smaller viewport
 - Lazy loading images by default (images load as they enter the viewport)

+## Ch04

+### Creating the dashboard page

+- For creating a new pages in Next.js : create a new route segment using a folder, and add a page file inside it. ex) If you want to create the new pages like http://localhost:3000/dashboard/customers then create a folder with the name "Customers" and add a page.tsx file inside it. > app/dashboard/customers/page.tsx

+- Root layout vs Custom layout
+  Root layout : /app/layout.tsx -> global
+  Custom layout : /app/dashboard/layout.tsx -> only dashboard